Souper Cookbook Recipes

 Souper Celebration: Soup, Bread & Book Sale

-Join us in January and February each year for these fun days, featuring delicious homemade soups, freshly baked artisan breads and baked goods, vintage books, live music, art and more.
+Join us Saturday, January 18, 2025 in Eastpoint and Saturday, February 15, 2025 in Carrabelle for these fun days, featuring delicious homemade soups, freshly baked artisan breads and baked goods, vintage books, live music, local artisans and more.
 The proceeds support the local library programs in Eastpoint and Carrabelle.
+The general public is welcome from 10 am - 2 pm ET.
+Friends members have exclusive early access to the soup sale starting at 9:30 am.
+Also new members, renewing members and those donating can get a Friends tote bag.

 The Souper Celebration continues a legacy started by Jackie Gay back in 1998.
 In 1998, Jackie Gay, who was an avid supporter of the library, entered her delicious gumbo into the Newman's Own and Good Housekeeping Recipe Contest.
 She won and was presented a check by Paul Newman for $50,000.
 She donated the proceeds to building the Carrabelle library.
 Today community volunteers honor Jackie Gay and continue her tradition by providing their own gumbos, soups, and chili to raise funds in support of the Franklin County libraries.